asimadnan/Forest-Cover-Type-Prediction/README.md

 * Naive bayes model tested on the balanced test and train data as well as selected features.
 * KNN tested on the balanced test and train data as well as selected features.
 * Nueral Network built on the balanced test and train data as well as selected features.
+* Decision Tree model was built on the balanced test and train data as well as selected features.

 ### Conclusion
 The best predictive model is Neural Network giving a 71.9% accuracy on test data, second best model is KNN with k =2.
 All the models mentioned above always gave a lower accuracy for selected features compared to using all features.
 Some other feature selection tenchinque could be applied to get a better outcome.